 Conditions that people treat with edibles and other forms of medicinal cannabis include:

 Doctors may also recommend medicinal cannabis for muscle spasm treatment.

 CBD has also demonstrated antiseizure effects, which suggests it could be a potential treatment for epilepsy.

-Edibles may be one way to ingest marijuana to reduce seizures.
+Edibles may be one way to ingest cannabis to reduce seizures.
 However, more research is necessary before people with epilepsy consider treating the condition with cannabis.

-While edibles are a discreet and tasty way to consume marijuana, they are not without risk.
+While edibles are a discreet and tasty way to consume cannabis, they are not without risk.
 Potential side effects and risks include:

 Adverse health effects